AdobeDocs/experience-manager-cloud-service.en/help/move-to-cloud-service/content-transfer-tool/using-content-transfer-tool.md

    ![image](/help/move-to-cloud-service/content-transfer-tool/assets/extract-4.png)

    >[!NOTE]
-   > You will have to refresh the page to view the updated status.
+   >You will have to refresh the page to view the updated status.
+   >When extraction phase is started, write lock is created and released after *60 seconds*.
+So, if an extraction is stopped, you need to wait for a minute for lock to be released before starting extraction again.

 #### Top-Up Extraction {#top-up-extraction-process}